Stress is the state of the body when it is made to cope with more physical, mental or emotional load than it can handle

 - Use gadgets and technology appropriately – Gadgets like mobile phones, laptops, and social media have become the pivot of our existence.
 It is important to use them to increase our efficiency, comfort, and connectivity, but also prevent them from becoming a significant contributor to stress.
 Maintaining correct postures, limiting hours of use, taking digital time-offs, along with incorporating some recommended health precautions and techniques while using mobile phones and laptops can help to reduce the associated stress.

 - Get adequate sleep – Lack of sleep can worsen stress and vice versa, turning the mutual impact of stress on sleep into a vicious cycle.
 Make sure you get 8 hours of undisturbed sleep on most nights in a week.
 If sleep is disrupted on any one night due to some reason, avoid this consecutively on two nights.

 - Keep a daily relaxation or leisure time – This should be a technology and work-free hour allotted daily or at least 5 times/week, and apart from your exercise time.
 This time should include spending time with family and loved ones, engaging in a leisurely or relaxing activity, following a hobby or sport, or socializing.

 - Seek help and support – Do not hesitate in discussing your stress, problems, and challenges with family, friends, support groups or a professional counselor, and keep an open mind.
 This can help put many things in perspective and untie knots, give reassurance and comfort, and also help find solutions to many problems.

-- Inculcate positive attitudes – This may sound tough to follow but a daily auto-suggestion of detachment, forgiveness, and empathy helps reduce pent-up anger, misgivings, frustration, and anxiousness all of which amount to significant stress.
+- Inculcate positive attitudes – This may sound tough to follow but a daily auto-suggestion of detachment, forgiveness, and empathy helps reduce pent-up anger, misgivings, frustration, and anxiousness all of which amount to strained relationships, unhappiness and significant stress.
 It is good to sometimes list down the stressors, or make a priority ‘to-do list’ to smoothen out overwhelming feelings and situations.